treinalinux/stack-automate-tasks-ruby-on-rails/README.md

 # Stack Automate Tasks for Ruby on Rails

+Here is basically an example stack for Ruby on Rails automation.

 Can split an stack for automate tasks in Ruby on Rails:

 -   Tests
 -   Code Quality
 -   Deploy
 -   Monitoring

+---

 ## Tests